mwmlln/shinju_select/README.md

 # Shinju Select

-Shinju Select is a online shop specialised in Akoya Pearl Jewellery directly from Japan
+Shinju Select is a online shop specialised in Akoya Pearl Jewellery sourced directly from Japan

 [View the live project here.](#)